 1. Mini sewing kit and safety pins

 If nothing else, have a little mini sewing kit with the bride AND groom’s party.
 You know those dainty little zippers on your bridesmaids’ dresses?
-Dainty is often prone to breaking when people are in a hurry or doesn’t fit quite right.
+Dainty is often prone to breaking when people are in a hurry or the dress doesn’t fit quite right.
 When that zipper breaks, sometimes the only hope is a bunch of safety pins and a sewing kit.
-A sharp heal on a long dress can also cause a tear in the hem.
+A pointy healed shoe on a long dress can also cause a tear in the hem.
 As for the boys?
-I’m not sure how they do it, but somehow a few ushers in my time have ripped a whole in the backside of their trousers.
+I’m not sure how they do it, but somehow a few ushers in my time have ripped a hole in the backside of their trousers.
 I didn’t ask questions.
 While a mini travel sewing kit is fine, I really recommend finding thread that matches so as to better hide any issues.
 Also make sure you have some scissors to cut off any frays and loose ends.

 2. Stain removers

 Baby wipes, chalk and stain remover pen are wedding day essentials – especially if you are wearing white.
 Baby wipes are surprisingly good at getting stains out and are very delicate so not likely to ruin fabrics.
 If that doesn’t work, I’ve heard chalk works wonderings on a wedding dress to hide stains, and a Tide To Go pen off Amazon is what got me through wine spills in university and spaghetti nights.
-It is the American import you’ve never new you were missing.
+It is the American brand product you never knew you were missing.